datnerde/obsedian_notes/System Design/Reliable, Scalable and Maintainable.md

 ## Scalability
 - This is how do we cope with increased load.
 We need to succinctly describe the current load on the system; only then we can discuss growth questions.
+- **Describing Load**: load parameter
+- **Describing Performance**
+	- When you increase a load parameter and keep the system resources (CPU, memory, network bandwidth, etc.) unchanged, how is the performance of your system  affected?
+	- When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?
 -

 ## Maintainability